Big Sur: Beaches

 In the south, Sand Dollar Beach is the longest stretch of beach in Big Sur.
 It is popular with hikers and photographers for its views of nearby bluffs.
 The beach is 25 mile south of the Big Sur village on Highway 1.
 A steep staircase leads down to the beach from the highway.
 Jade Cove, 2 mi south of Sand Dollar Beach, is also sometimes popular with visitors.

-Swiss Canyon Beach is a long, sandy beach that's visible when looking north from the mouth of the Big Sur River in Andrew Molera State Park.
+Swiss Canyon Beach is a long, sandy beach visible when looking north from the mouth of the Big Sur River in Andrew Molera State Park.
 The eastern side of the beach is bounded by private land.
 The beach may be accessible from the southern end depending on the tide.